dennuguyen/comp3431-ass1/README.md

 To get changes from the official COMP3431 course repo: `git pull upstream master`

+# WARNING
+Do not unplug before shutting down

+Run sudo shutdown now on the turtlebot before unplugging

+## CONNECTING TO THE TURTLEBOT

+1. Connect to the hidden network user : unsw_robotics
+pass : newSOUTHrobotics
+WPA2-Personal

+2. ssh ubuntu@<robot_name>
+pass : rsa2020

+3. Modify .bashrc on the turtlebot so ROS_MASTER_URI points to the remote PC and ROS_HOSTNAME points to localhost.
+Use ifconfig to find the IP addresses

+ROS_MASTER_URI=xxx.xxx.xxx.xxx
+ROS_HOSTNAME=xxx.xxx.xxx.xxx

+4. Source .bashrc and catkin_ws/devel/setup.bash on both the remote PC and the turtlebot

+5. Run roscore on the remote PC

+6. Run roslaunch turtlebot3_bringup turtlebot3_robot.launch on the
+turtlebot

+7. Run roslaunch turtlebot3_bringup turtlebot3_remote.launch on the
+remote PC

+8. Do stuff

 ### Sample Code
 ## Exploration - Josh and James
 -wallFollow code